 Board Training

-GCR Consulting’s founder, Genita’s, passion and expertise for developing effective boards and leaders comes from her extensive experience.
-She was a Board Member of The Brady Campaign to Prevent Gun Violence, Leadership Greater Chicago (LGC) Fellows Association, Cook County Justice for Children, and the Illinois Women’s Institute for Leadership.
+Our founder Genita’s expertise for developing effective boards and leaders comes from her extensive experience.
+She has been a Board Member of the Brady Campaign to Prevent Gun Violence, the ACLU of Illinois, Leadership Greater Chicago (LGC) Fellows Association, Cook County Justice for Children, and the Illinois Women’s Institute for Leadership.
 She is a graduate of IWIL, LGC, and Edgar Fellows, and she also served on the Board of Ethics for the City of Chicago and the Serve Illinois Commission.

 Sample results:

 • Genita provided a series of training to a small nonprofit to assist them in their transition from a founding board to governing board.
-After the first training, which focused on roles and responsibilities, the Board: developed and implemented an orientation and exit process; recruited two new Board members; and restructured all Board committees and eliminated one.
-Follow-up trainings, including one focused specifically on the Board’s role as fundraisers, resulted in a 50% increase in the number of Board members making personal cash gifts and several formerly reluctant members setting individual plans to outreach to others for the organization’s year-end appeal.
+After the first training, which focused on roles and responsibilities, the board: developed and implemented an orientation and exit process; recruited two new board members; and restructured all board committees and eliminated one.
+Follow-up trainings, including one focused specifically on the board’s role as fundraisers, resulted in a 50% increase in the number of board members making personal cash gifts and several formerly reluctant members setting individual plans to reach out to others for the organization’s year-end appeal.